ajeunel/Risk_Assessment_Bias/README_Capstone.md

-# 📊 VI-SPDAT Score Prediction Capstone
+# 📊 Examining Bias in the VI-SPDAT: Machine Learning, Housing Placement, and Systemic Intervention

+Ajeune R. Lynch
+Graduate Capstone Final Github

-This project explores the use of supervised machine learning models to predict VI-SPDAT assessment scores based on wellness and demographic data, with a focus on fairness and interpretability.
+This project explores the use of supervised machine learning models to predict VI-SPDAT assessment scores based on wellness and demographic data, The initial scope of the project sought to uncover biases in VI-SPDAT scores, but the model's performance was not much better than chance.
+This project has become a defining part of my graduate school experience, and I hope that it leads to data and its ability to improve the real world.

 ---